Run Joey Run: Reception

 "Run Joey Run" was released in the late summer of 1975, and by October the song had peaked at No. 4 on the Billboard Hot 100.
-It would be Geddes' only Top 10 hit; his only other hit, "The Last Game of the Season (A Blind Man in the Bleachers)" would peak at No. 18 on the Billboard [Hot 100] in December 1975 and No. 23 in Cashbox (December 6, 1975).
+Geddes's only other hit, "The Last Game of the Season (A Blind Man in the Bleachers)" peaked at No. 18 on the Billboard Hot 100 in December 1975 and No. 23 in Cashbox (December 6, 1975).

 According to Casey Kasem's "American Top 40", David Geddes had recorded several singles for major record labels; none of them were successful.
 He decided to leave the music business and return to school.
-Geddes was attending law school at Wayne State University in Detroit when he was called by producer Paul Vance to record a song that Vance and Jack Perricone had written.
+Geddes was attending law school at Wayne State University in Detroit when he was called by producer Paul Vance to record a song that Vance and Jack Perricone (also known as Perry Cone) had written.
 Perricone, who had previously arranged a couple of recordings that David Geddes had made with a group called the Rock Garden, remembered Geddes's voice from his earlier records and played the recordings for Vance, who thought that Geddes would be perfect for their new song.
 Geddes flew to New York City to record the vocals for the song (with Julie's lines sung by Vance's daughter Paula) and then returned to Detroit to begin his third year of law school.
 Several months later, the song, "Run Joey Run", began to race up the Billboard Hot 100.
 Geddes dropped out of law school with only one semester to go and re-entered the music business.